r2nery/ats-experiments/README.md

 It should be mentioned that the literature datasets are downloaded using the `datasets` libarary, by huggingface, and may take a large amound of disk space.

 # References

+Lins, Rafael Dueire, et al. "The cnn-corpus: A large textual corpus for single-document extractive summarization."
+Proceedings of the ACM Symposium on Document Engineering 2019.
+2019.

 Baeza-Yates, R. and Ribeiro-Neto, B. (2008).
 Modern Information Retrieval, 2nd edn, Addison-Wesley Publishing Company, USA.